“Share your toys” is something we have been teaching our kids since the very first time they played with other children.

 Parents often feel that they cannot be good parents and nice people at the same time.

 But that is not true.

 A parent can be kind and firm (or at least not being mean).

 If parents truly desire to embody the real meaning of kindness, they must make an effort to remain in the kind zone, even when they don’t feel like it.

 A warm, responsive and kind home environment can enhance children’s respect and kindness toward others15.

-Celebrate kindness but also teach the spirit of kindness
+4. Teach the spirit of kindness

 Kindness is a selfless act that should be a clear manifestation of virtue, not a manipulation.